vasylcode/linera-logger/README.md

 # linera_logger

-remember to use wsl for everything if u are on windows!
+remember to use wsl for everything if u are on windows! caution: needs like 30 GB including linera-protocol

 ```
 git clone -b master https://github.com/toshinari123/linera_logger